Your appeal hearing

 What are the different types of hearings?

-The panel members can ask questions at any time throughout any type of hearing.
+The panel members can ask questions at any time at any type of hearing.

 Multiple group appeals

-Multiple appeals are arranged when a number of appeals have been received in relation to the same school.
+Multiple appeals are arranged when a number of appeals have been received for the same school.

-Admission authorities must take all reasonable steps to ensure that the same panel hears each of the multiple appeal hearings.
+Admission authorities must take all reasonable steps to make sure that the same panel hears each of these hearings.
 Where this is not possible and more than one panel has to consider appeals for the same school, each panel must make its own decision independently.
 A panel hearing multiple appeals must not make decisions on any of hearings until all the appeals for that school have been heard.

 Individual hearing

-An individual appeal is where the hearing is only with one family throughout – for stage 1 and stage 2.
+An individual appeal is where the hearing is only with one family for stage 1 and stage 2.

 Order of the hearings